 At the polls, poll watchers appointed by political parties, organizations, and independent candidates may also challenge your eligibility to vote on the basis of residency.
 Any challenge made solely on the basis of your student or tuition status is invalid.
 If your eligibility is challenged, you will have to swear an oath and answer the election judges’ questions.
 Unless the election judges unanimously agree that you are not eligible, you will be allowed to vote normally.

 If the state coordinator of elections discovers evidence that you are not a U.S. citizen after you register to vote, your county election commission will request that you provide proof of citizenship within 30 days in order to retain your voter registration.
 Proof of citizenship includes an original or photocopy of your birth certificate, U.S. passport, or naturalization documents.

-If you vote in person at the polls, you will have to fill out and sign an application for a ballot (including your current Tennessee address), show a government-issued photo ID other than a student ID, and sign a voter signature list.
-If you do not have an acceptable photo ID, you can get a free photo ID at any Tennessee DMV Driver Service Center.
+If you vote in person at the polls, you will have to fill out and sign an application for a ballot (including your current Tennessee address), show a photo ID issued by Tennessee or the United States (student IDs do not qualify), and sign a voter signature list.
+If you do not have an acceptable photo ID, you can get a free photo ID at most Tennessee DMV Driver Service Centers.